carterwward/py-allotax/README.md

 - You may need `canvas` and its dependencies.
 Please follow [this guide](https://www.npmjs.com/package/canvas#compiling) to installing it based on your OS.

 Other packages are erring out or not installing.
 - We will eventually package this repo and streamline installation.
-Until then, see `raw_requirements.txt` for versions and manually install the required versions (`npm list` and `pip list` will tell you package versions).

 <br>